svanardenne/random-quote-generator/README.md

 # Random Quote Generator
-A random quote generator created using JavaScript functions and event listeners, with data being fetched from a local array.
+A random quote generator using arrays, object literals; complete with timer.
+Fetches data from a local array for quote supply.